Skip to content

 Bus-level single-letter unit id of the polled device.
 Kept separate from device so a user renaming the manager key doesn't lose the physical addressing context.

-monotonic_ns int
+t_mono_ns int

 requested_at datetime

 Wall-clock datetime (UTC) captured just before the poll bytes leave the host.
+I/O-boundary provenance — keep alongside t_utc so callers can see the dispatch instant separately from the acquisition midpoint.

 received_at datetime

 Wall-clock datetime (UTC) captured just after the reply line is read.
+I/O-boundary provenance.

 latency_s float